plone/documentation/appendices/glossary.rst

         and loaded.
 This is not the case in Zope 3.
 If you don't enable it explicitly, it will not be found.

-        The :term:`grok` project has taken a different approach to the same problem, and allows component registration etc. to be done declaratively from Python code.
-Both approaches are possible in Plone.

     grok
         See :doc:`Grok framework </develop/addons/components/grok>`